Stochastic Gradients under Nuisances: Related Work

 When we have the true orthogonalizing $\pdir_0$, the improved rate recovers the nuisance insensitive one from~\Cref{theorem convergence rate baseline SGD}.
 Besides, when $\hg$ converges but $\Vert\pdirhat - \pdir_0\Vert_\G^2 = \bigO_p(1)$, the improved rate resembles the nuisance sensitive rate of \Cref{theorem convergence rate baseline SGD}, plus a $\bigO(\eta)$ bias term.
 Thus, the quality of the estimated orthogonalizing operator governs how the optimization interpolates between these two rates.

-Having understood the performance of SGD when using an estimated orthogonalizing operator, a central question is how to compute or approximate such an operator.
-In \Cref{sec:optimization}, we used a correction based on least-squares regression as an intuitive example, reminiscent of score swindle methods for variance-reduced estimation \citep{johnstone1985efficient}.
-However, solving a gradient-to-gradient regression problem is by no means the only way to derive an orthogonalizing operator; \citet{luedtke2024simplifying} recently demonstrated, from a computational viewpoint, that an orthogonalizing operator can be derived using algorithmic/reverse mode differentiation in many cases.
-We emphasize that none of the aforementioned works analyzes the convergence of stochastic gradient under nuisance.
-Our work addresses this important problem.
-Moreover, error guarantees on these (and other) orthogonalized gradient oracles can potentially be plugged in into our stochastic gradient method analysis for global statistical guarantees.
+Having understood the performance of SGD when using an estimated orthogonalizing operator, one question is how to compute or approximate such an operator.~\citet{luedtke2024simplifying} recently demonstrated that an orthogonalizing operator can be derived using algorithmic/reverse mode functional differentiation in many interesting cases.
+This can also be effective in our stochastic setting.
+In \Cref{sec:optimization}, using least-squares regression as an illustration, we developed a control variate~\citep{johnstone1985efficient} interpretation of the variance reduction.
+This viewpoint offers another venue to develop approximate orthogonalizing operators.

+\paragraph{Conclusion.} We established non-asymptotic convergence guarantees for SGD algorithms under nuisances.
+We showed how the Neyman orthogonality of the loss function can mitigate the sensitivity of SGD algorithms to the effect of nuisances, and obtained results that align with recent ones from the DML/OSL literature in the batch setting.
+We also presented an iteratively orthogonalized SGD algorithm, whose convergence rate aligns with the rate in the nuisance insensitive regime.
+Extensions to hypothesis testing and reinforcement learning are interesting venues for future work.

-\paragraph{Acknowledgements.} The authors would like to thank L. Liu for valuable comments and suggestions.
-This work was supported by NSF DMS-2023166, CCF-2019844, DMS-2134012, DMS-2210216, NIH, and IARPA 2022-22072200003.
-Part of this work was performed while R. Mehta and Z. Harchaoui were visiting the Simons Institute for the Theory of Computing, and A. Luedtke was visiting the Institute of Statistical Mathematics.
+\paragraph{Acknowledgments.} The authors would like to thank L. Liu, V. Roulet, and J. Wellner for valuable comments and suggestions.
+This work was supported by NSF DMS-2023166, DMS-2134012, DMS-2210216, DMS-2502281, CCF-2019844, NIH, and IARPA 2022-22072200003.
+Part of this work was performed while R. Mehta and Z. Harchaoui were visiting the Simons Institute for the Theory of Computing, and A. Luedtke was visiting the Institute of Statistical Mathematics, and with the University of Washington.